siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

   return true if guess is valid

 function Solve()
-  iterate through the lines in the grid marked as neither Absent or Present for x in Present, Absent
+  iterate through the lines in the grid marked as neither Absent nor Present for x in Present, Absent
 	  	if Check(Postion, Line x)
   			Mark Line on this grid as x
   			Solve()
-  			Mark Line on grid as neither Present of Absent terminate this instance of the function
+  			Mark Line on grid as neither Present nor Absent terminate this instance of the function
 ```